talkohavy/lvlup/README.md

 With `lvlup`, you essentially take a package, add some `experience` to it, and when it's ready - it levels up and bumps to the next level, i.e. the next version number.

-Contributors to a repository should be able to declare an_intent to release, creating `experience` file(s), and multiple `experience`s would then be used to calculate the next level (next version).
+Contributors to a repository should be able to declare an _intent to release_, creating `experience` file(s), and multiple `experience`s would then be used to calculate the next level (next version).

 `lvlup` makes sure that an `experience` is only used once for the purpose of leveling up a package.